The most fuel-efficient truck on the road

 so we built a green one

-Thanks to a 5% improvement in fuel efficiency, the new generation Scania has not only been given the “Green Truck Award”, but has also won numerous fuel tests on many markets.
+Since the launch of our 5% more fuel efficient next generation Scania, it has not only received the “Green Truck Award”, it has also won numerous fuel tests on many markets.

 We invited one of our customers to oversee the construction of his new Scania truck.
 To put into context just why and how fuel efficiency is relevant to our customers.
 While at the same time providing insight into all the work that goes into every one of those important percentage points.